YoHaiYo/Text-to-Png-Magician/README.md

 ## 🌟 Introduction

-"End the font dilemma now!
+# "End the font dilemma now!
 With 'Text to Png Magician', effortlessly and swiftly find your style.
-Leave the text-to-image conversion and style choices to us."
+Leave the text-to-image conversion and style choices to us. "

 ## 💡 Key Features